Explicit Instructions on How to Make a Website for a Small Business

 - Videos and images to create the right mood, instill trust, and provide visitors with the means to visualize using your product.

 - Text materials to tell your story, explain major policies, and describe your products & services.
 The largest part of consumers is now purpose-driven.
-So, you might consider also elaborating on your firm’s mission and values.
+So, you might also consider elaborating on your firm’s mission and values.

 3. Content Management System (CMS)